MattBixley/eri-support-docs/docs/File_Systems/Scratch_Autodelete_Old_Data.md

 control and changes are regularly checked into upstream revision control systems.

-## If I need a file that was deleted from nobackup, what should I do?
+## If I need a file that was deleted from scratch, what should I do?

+Depending on when the file was deleted, it may be possible to recover the file.
+A record when files were deleted by the autocleaner can be found in `/scratch/<project_id>/scratch_<project_id>_autocleaner/`.
+This directory contains a number of files:

+  - `deleted_files_log.latest` - lists all of the files that were most recently deleted
+  - `deleted_files_summary.latest` - summary of all of the files that were most recently deleted
+  - `flagged_files_log.latest` - files marked for deletion in the next cycle
+  - `deleted_files_summary_<date>` - summary of deleted files on the specified date
+  - `deleted_files_log_<date>` - files that were deleted on the specified date
+  - `flagged_files_log_<date>` - files that were marked for deletion on the specified date

 Please {% include "partials/support_request.html" %} as soon as
 possible after you find that the file is missing.